TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

-# Engagement Detection for DAiSEE and VRESEE datasets UsingHybrid EfficientNetB7 Together With TCN LSTM and-Bi-LSTM
+# Engagement Detection for DAiSEE and VRESEE datasets Using Hybrid EfficientNetB7 Together With TCN LSTM and-Bi-LSTM

 Students Engagement Level Detection in Online e-Learning Using Hybrid EfficientNetB7 Together With TCN, LSTM, and Bi-LSTM